 - 1 teaspoon fresh thyme or a pinch of dried thyme

 - 1 teaspoon salt

 - crushed chili flakes

-- Add coconut oil to a pot and sauté the onion on medium heat until it's soft and translucent.
+- In a medium sized pot, heat oil and sauté onion until it's soft and translucent.

-- Add ginger, and garlic and cook for one minute until the garlic is fragrant and turns golden.
+- Add ginger, and garlic and cook for 30 seconds until the garlic is fragrant (be careful not to burn it).
 Then add the smoked paprika, and cook for 30 seconds.

 - Add the vegetable stock, and thyme and bring to a simmer.
-Cover with a lid and simmer for 10 minutes or until the pumpkin is fork-tender.
+Cover with a lid and simmer on low heat for 10-15 minutes or until the pumpkin is fork-tender.

 - Blend the soup using an immersion blender until smooth and creamy.
-Season with salt, and adjust the amount to your preference.
+Season with salt, and adjust the seasonings to your preference.
 Allow to cool for 5 minutes before serving.